-- 9. Elect EC members and Auditors: - 10.
-Elect the National or Local Committees that will host IAPS major events, as specified in Article 19. - 11.
+- 9. Elect EC members and Auditors; - 10.
+Elect the Territorial or Local Committees that will host IAPS major events, as specified in Article 19. - 11.
 Elected organizing committees of IAPS major events are required to briefly update the AGM on their progress at the GM following their election.

-Should it seem that any organizing committee is not up to the task, members of the GM may request a vote of no confidence, as regulated in Article 18 of this Charter.
-If the vote of no confidence is accepted, a new host should be elected.
+Should it soom that any organizing committee is not up to the took members of the GM may request a - Should it seem that any organizing committee is not up to the task, members of the GM may request a vote of no confidence, as regulated in Article 18 of this Charter.
+If the vote of no confidence is accepted, a new host should be elected. - 12.
+Discuss any modification of the Charter and Regulations, in accordance with the requirements of Article 23.

-- 12. Discuss any modification of the Charter and Regulations, in accordance with the requirements of Article 23. - 17.9.
-The GM may appoint any person, within or outside the EC, in a consultative capacity or form sub-committees to carry out specific tasks. - 17.10.
+17.9.
+The GM may appoint any person, within or outside the EC, in a consultative capacity or form sub-committees to carry out specific tasks.

+17.10.
 Minutes of GM must be taken by an elected minute taker.
 The EC shall distribute the minutes to all members within 4 weeks of the meeting, and a permanent copy shall be kept in an archive.